ECRomaneli/Handbook/README.md

 ### Linux distributions

 #### Download the right Package
-- Visit the [Handbook releases page](https://github.com/ECRomaneli/Handbook/releases) and download the package suitable for your system (e.g. `.dev` for Debian-based distributions and `.rpm` for Red Hat-based).
+- Visit the [Handbook releases page](https://github.com/ECRomaneli/Handbook/releases) and download the package suitable for your system (e.g. `.deb` for Debian-based distributions and `.rpm` for Red Hat-based).

 #### Open a Terminal Window
 - Press `Ctrl + Alt + T` to open a terminal window.